RomanLut/INAV-X-Plane-HITL/README.md

 See recommended starting pids for **NK SurfWing** (flying wing) [doc/nksurfwing.md](doc/nksurfwing.md)

-# Sensors emulation
+# Sensors simulation

-Plugin will emulate sensors, enabled in FC's configuration.
+Plugin will simulate sensors, enabled in FC's configuration.

 In minimal case, you need FC with some kind of receiver attached.
-No barometer and GPS senssors required.
-OSD is highly recommended.
+No real barometer and GPS sensors are required.
+FC with OSD is highly recommended.

 ![](doc/attitude.png)